 Juvenile Through-Delta Survival

-Operations of the alternatives could affect juvenile winter-run Chinook salmon through changes in Sacramento River flow entering the Delta, which could influence through-Delta survival based on flow-survival relationships.
-The potential for such effects was assessed using a spreadsheet implementation of the through-Delta survival function formulated by Perry et al. (2018), which estimates through-Delta survival as a function of daily Sacramento River flow at Freeport as well as Delta Cross Channel gate position (see Appendix 11J).
-The results of this analysis showed that during the main period of juvenile winter-run Chinook salmon occurrence in the Delta (i.e., December–April; see Table 11A-3 in Appendix 11A), there was little difference (0–2%) in mean through-Delta survival between Alternatives 1, 2, and 3 and the NAA (Table perry1).
-The largest differences in through-Delta survival occurred in October (up to 6% greater than NAA under Alternative 1 in Dry or Critically Dry Water Years), which is a period with lower abundance of juvenile winter-run (see also Attachment 1 to Appendix 11A).
+Operations of Alternatives 1, 2, and 3 could affect juvenile winter-run Chinook salmon through changes in Sacramento River flow entering the Delta, which could influence through-Delta survival based on flow-survival relationships.
+The potential for such effects was assessed using a spreadsheet implementation of the through-Delta survival function formulated by Perry et al. (2018), which estimates through-Delta survival as a function of daily Sacramento River flow at Freeport as well as Delta Cross Channel gate position (Appendix 11J, Through-Delta Survival of Juvenile Salmonids).
+The results of this analysis showed that during the main period of juvenile winter-run Chinook salmon occurrence in the Delta (i.e., December–April; see Table 11A-3 in Appendix 11A), there was little difference (0–2%) in mean through-Delta survival between the NAA and Alternatives 1, 2, and 3 (Table 11-15).
+The largest differences in through-Delta survival occurred in October (up to 6% greater than NAA under Alternative 1 in Dry or Critically Dry Water Years), which is a period with lower abundance of juvenile winter-run (Attachment 11A-1 to Appendix 11A).